The Speaking Contest for Hong Kong Students

 - As a form of encouragement, participating students will be offered Certificates of Attendance and Assessment Reports at the end of the contests in which they attended.

-- Over 110,000 attendances have been recorded and nearly 360 primary and secondary schools have participated in our contests throughout the past eleven years.
+- Over 120,000 attendances from nearly 380 primary and secondary schools have been participating in our contests throughout the past twelve years.

-- The contest offers 29 items (including English and Chinese sections) based on the specific learning needs of participants to realize and actualize their full potential.
+- The contest offers 29 items (including English and Chinese sections) with the aim to cultivate the potentials of participants and to actualize their language proficiency.

 - Questions and evaluative criteria of the contest are modeled on those of the public assessment (HKDSE), with adaptations made by professional educators and experts.

 - Scholars, adjudicators and representatives of participating schools jointly form an Arbitration Committee to ensure the contest is conducted in a fair, objective and open manner.